SamuelFR7/randomflix/README.md

 # TODO

+- [X] Max lines in movie overview
-- [ ] Responsividade
+- [ ] Responsivity
-- [ ] Unidades de spacing e fontSize no tailwind.config.js
+- [ ] Spacing and fontsizes on tailwind.config.js